Magnetic order and excitations in the magnetically intercalated van der Waals material Cr$_{\frac{1}{4}}$NbSe$_2$: Results and discussions

 where $\langle i,j\rangle_{\mathrm{intra}}$ and $\langle i,j\rangle_{\mathrm{inter}}$ stand for intra- and inter-layer nearest-neighbor spin pairs, respectively.

 By applying the linear spin-wave approximation to this Hamiltonian and the 120$^{\circ}$-type antiferromagnetic ground state, the excitation energy is written as follows.

 where

 We fitted the calculated dispersions to the peak positions observed along the $(H,H,0)$, $(1/3+K,1/3-K,0)$ and $(1/3,1/3,L)$ lines, as shown in Figs. \ref{SWfitting}(b)-\ref{SWfitting}(d).
 As a result, the exchange interactions were estimated to be $J_{1}S = 1.80 \pm 0.05~\mathrm{meV}$ and $J_{c}S = -4.30 \pm 0.64~\mathrm{meV}$.
 These values qualitatively agree with the results of the magnetic susceptibility measurements which pointed out the existence of relatively large ferromagnetic interactions in this system.
 Although the crystal structure of this system consists of the two-dimensional vdW layers, the present results show that the magnetic Cr ions separated by the layers are strongly coupled with each other by long-range interactions.
-In fact, the previous $ab-intio$ calculation\cite{Hatanaka2023PRB} predicated that the inter-layer magnetic interaction is stronger than the intra-layer interaction in CrNb$_4$Se$_8$.
+In fact, the previous $ab$-$intio$ calculation\cite{Hatanaka2023PRB} predicated that the inter-layer magnetic interaction is stronger than the intra-layer interaction in Cr$_{1/4}$NbSe$_2$.
+The $ab$-$intio$ calculation also presented the magnetic interactions for the $x=1/3$ and $1/4$ systems with various intercalated ions and host-TMD layers.
+As for the Cr-intercalated $x=1/4$ systems, the inter-layer and intra-layer magnetic interactions do not largely depend on the host-TMD layers\cite{Hatanaka2023PRB}.
+This is consistent with the fact that the ferromagnetically-stacked 120$^{\circ}$-type order was also reported in Cr$_{1/4}$TaS$_2$\cite{CrTa4S8_NatCommun_2025}.
+By changing the intercalated ions from Cr to Co while fixing the amount of the intercalation at $x=1/4$, the calculated inter-layer interaction turns into antiferromagnetic regardless of the host-TMD layers, while the intra-layer interaction is predicted to change the sign depending on the host-TMD layers\cite{Hatanaka2023PRB}.
+This also agrees with the $A$-type antiferromagnetic order reported for Co$_{1/4}$TaSe$_2$\cite{CoTa4Se8_PRB_2024}.

 We note that the energy range of the observed peak positions along the $(1/3, 1/3, L)$ line is rather limited as compared to the energy scale of the dispersion relation predicted by the calculation.
 Although the observed steep spin-wave dispersion along the $L$ direction unequivocally showed the existence of the strong magnetic interaction along the $c$ axis, the magnitude of $J_c$ would be further refined by examining other models with distant interactions and by measuring the spectra in the high energy region in more detail in the future.